 - Point out to packers any extra-fragile items that need special attention.
 Mark any items you do not want packed or moved, as well as cartons you will want first when the van arrives at the destination.

-- If you are doing your own packing, make sure everything is ready to go.
+- If you are doing your packing, make sure everything is ready to go.
 Upon arrival, the van operator will check whether the boxes have been properly packed.

-- Collect things you definitely want to be packed together and place in separate groups.
+- Collect things you definitely want to be packed together and place them in separate groups.

-- Unplug all electronic appliances so that they will be at room temperature on moving day.
+- Unplug all electronic appliances to be at room temperature on a moving day.